ImmutableDebate/ImmutableDebate/README.md

 ## Future development
 For now the concept and general application is being posted to this GitHub.

-Ultimately, there will be blockchain analytics that can analyze and breakdown decision-making processing that have been been made in an organization.
+Ultimately, there will be blockchain analytics that can analyze and breakdown decision-making processes that have been been made in an organization.